The phishing response playbook

 “Phishing is a cybercrime in which a target or targets are contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking, and credit card details, and passwords.

 The information is then used to access important accounts and can result in identity theft and financial loss.”
-(SOURCE: 1).

 Either the victim is sent a malicious attachment (such as a .XLS or .DOC file extension), or a malicious link to click on.
-It is important to note here that Phishing attacks have also become highly specialized, such as those of Spear Phishing and Business E-Mail Compromise (BEC).
+It is important to note here that phishing attacks have also become highly specialized, such as those of spearphishing and Business email Compromise (BEC).
 In these instances, a certain individual, or groups of individuals are specifically targeted.

 However, whomever the target is, once the damage is done, efforts need to be taken to mitigate the damage and try to find ways so that these types of attacks don’t happen again.
 This ‘Playbook” outlines the steps that a business or a corporation needs to take in such situations.

-This is the first step in responding to a Phishing attack.
-At this stage, an alert is “sounded” of an impending Phishing attack, and it must be further investigated into.
-It is important to collect as much information and data about the Phishing E-Mail, and the following items should be captured:
+- This is the first step in responding to a phishing attack.
+At this stage, an alert is “sounded” of an impending phishing attack, and it must be further investigated into.
+It is important to collect as much information and data about the phishing email, and the following items should be captured:

-- The E-Mail address of the sender;
+- The email address of the sender

-- The intended recipient of the E-Mail;
+- The intended recipient of the email

-- The Subject Line of the particular E-Mail;
+- The subject line of the particular email

-- Carefully examine the E-Mail message, and if there is an attachment with it, make sure that you use the appropriate protocols to download it safely, make sure you store it in a separate folder (or even a zip file), and that it is also password protected so that only the appropriate IT personnel can access it.
+- Carefully examine the email message, and if there is an attachment with it, make sure that you use the appropriate protocols to download it safely, make sure you store it in a separate folder (or even a zip file), and that it is also password-protected so that only the appropriate IT personnel can access it.

 - If there is a suspicious link as well, which takes the recipient to a potential spoofed website, this will also have to be investigated.
 However, for these purposes, it is important to use a dedicated computer solely for just these purposes.
-Do not use any other server, workstation, or wireless device for this, as the potentially spoofed website could contain malware which could download itself rapidly.
+Do not use any other server, workstation, or wireless device for this, as the potentially spoofed website could contain malware that could download itself rapidly.

-If the above investigation discovers that an actual Phishing attack is underway, then the following steps must be accomplished:
+If the above investigation discovers that an actual phishing attack is underway, then the following steps must be accomplished:

-The specific kind of Phishing E-Mail it is.
+- The specific kind of phishing email it is.
 For example, is it a:

 - BEC (Business Email Compromise)